Scotland's Rural College: Institutional profile

 As a public institution, SRUC is registered as a charity under Scottish law.
 The further education and undergraduate degree programmes at SRUC are grouped into six main departments: Agriculture and Business Management, Animal and Equine, Engineering, Science and Technology, Environment and Countryside, Horticulture and Landscape, and Sport and Tourism.
 Students can study taught courses which range from vocational and access level through undergraduate level, covering Higher National Certificate, Higher National Diploma and bachelor's degree courses, to postgraduate level, covering master's degree and PhD courses.
 Degrees are awarded by the University of Edinburgh and the University of Glasgow.
 Undergraduate students study over a period of three terms each year during their first two years and a period of two semesters during their third and fourth years.

 The institution's consulting division, SAC Consulting, works with more than 12,000 clients in rural businesses and associated industries.
-The consulting arm has 26 offices located both in Scotland and in the north of England, as well as eight veterinary surveillance centres.
+The consulting arm has 24 offices located across Scotland and in the north of England, as well as eight veterinary surveillance centres.
 SRUC's research division operates in six research centres, and SRUC also runs eight farms for both research and educational purposes.
 SRUC's research division is divided into four interdisciplinary research groups, each devoted to its own focus of land-based research: Animal Health and Veterinary Science Group, Crop and Soil Systems Research Group, Future Farming Systems Research Group, and Land Economy, Environment and Society Research Group.